alexandra-simeonova/drafts/getting-started.md

 ## What are micro frontends?

-Micro frontends are a great tool for breaking up big, monolithic UIs.
-They enable each team to develop their own application (micro frontend) end-to-end without relying on other teams.
+Micro frontends are a great tool for **breaking up big, monolithic UIs**.

+Instead of relying on one UI team, every team in your project can develop their own end-to-end application (micro frontend) which connects to the same framework.

 This improves scalability, makes updates easier, and results in a website that is more resilient and easier to manage.

+The Luigi framework makes the process of implementing micro frontends fast and simple.
+Only a basic knowledge of JavaScript and HTML is required to get started with Luigi.

+## Luigi structure

+**[Luigi Core]** enables you to create a main UI application and configure it according to your needs.

-Micro frontend support is one of Luigi's main features, enabling you and your team to take advantage of all their benefits. **[Luigi Client]** provides you with the tools to connect your micro frontend to the main Luigi application. **[Luigi Core]** enables you to create this main application and configure it according to your needs.
+**[Luigi Client]** provides you with the tools to connect your micro frontend to the main Luigi Core application.

 In the following sections, you will learn how to set up a small sample application in Luigi.